EBLM J0555−57

-EBLM J0555−57 is a triple star system approximately 670 light-years from Earth.
+EBLM J0555−57 is a triple star system approximately 670 light-years (205 parsecs) from Earth.
 The system's discovery was released on July 12, 2017.
 EBLM J0555−57Ab, the smallest star in the system, orbits its primary star with a period of 7.8 days, and currently is the smallest known star with a mass sufficient to enable the fusion of hydrogen in its core.